 There may be third party patents or patent applications with claims to compositions of matter, materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
 Because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.
-There is a patent family pending in the U.S. and Europe in which claims that may read on MarzAA have been filed.
+There is a patent family pending in the U.S. in which claims that may read on MarzAA have been filed.
 We, however, do not believe such claims are patentable.
 If they were to issue, we would take appropriate action to challenge their enforceability and/or validity.
+We are also aware of additional patents that have issued in the United States and Europe that have claims related to Factor VII.
+We do not believe that MarzAA does or will infringe any valid claims in such patents.